 The Covid-19 pandemic and resulting economic impacts will continue to change the business community.
 Many businesses were able to get much need support from the Federal Government’s PPP program, but there are still a lot of unknowns in the upcoming months.
 Let us help your business navigate the Paycheck Protection Program and help you maximize PPP forgiveness.
 Here are some important tips and reminders:

-Patience is a virtue – especially in the world of PPP.
-Ultimately, you have up to approximately 16 months after receiving funds depending on the length of your Covered Period (CP) (8- or 24-weeks CP + 10 months) to submit a complete forgiveness application before your payments will begin¹.
-Know that you will be able to apply with plenty of time remaining to request forgiveness while benefiting from any potential changes in store.
+Ultimately, you have up to approximately 16 months after receiving funds depending on the length of your Covered Period (CP) (either 8 and 24 weeks or at the choice of all borrowers) to submit a complete forgiveness application before your payments will begin¹.
+Please know that application submittals may take time.
+Santander has up to 60 days to submit your application.

 Don’t Include “Expense Projections”